University Health and Counseling Services

 Training Experiences:

-1. Doctoral Interns complete a 2,000 hour, 40 hours per week, calendar year experience.
+1. Doctoral interns complete a 2,000 hour, 40 hours per week, calendar year experience.

-5. Seminars and consultation are provided by a multidisciplinary team of masters and doctoral level licensed professionals.
+6. Supervision of Supervision, seminars, and consultation are provided by a multidisciplinary team of masters and doctoral level licensed professionals.

 Doctoral Orientation